NTIG-Uppsala/J.CAD-Florist/docs/programming-language-standard.md

-# Programeringsspråkstandard
+# Programming Language Standards

-* Struktur för sida: HTML
+* Structure for the page: HTML
-* Styling för sida: CSS
+* Styling for the page: CSS
-* Skriptspråk: JavaScript
+* Scripting language for the page: JavaScript

-* Programmeringsspråk för testsystem: Python
+* Programming language for the testing system: Python